AlexanderKoch-Koch/learning_to_be_taught/Readme.md

 This experiment is in the experiments/ml10_demonstrations directory. run_experiments.sh starts all the training runs serially.
 To optimize the training for different hardware the files ml10_language_instructions.py, ml10_from_rewards, ml10_demonstrations_experiment have to be modified.
+The default setting is to run the sampler and learner asynchronously which only works on machines with a GPU.
 The training progress figure can be obtained with make_training_progress_figure.py.
 The ablations can be done by executing ml10_demonstrations_experiment.py after modifying the environment at learning_to_be_taught/environments/meta_world/generalized_meta_world.py.
 For the Pop-Art ablation only the